danielalcalde/apalis/README.md

 # What is Apalis?

-Apalis is a python library for parallel computing.
-It focuses on enabling parallel computing with little overhead.
+Apalis is a python library for parallel computing with little overhead.
 To explore the apalis functionality see the [Documentation](https://danielalcalde.github.io/apalis).

 # Getting started with Apalis